perfectspr/llm-leaderboard/results/openchat.md

 The ball is in the bedroom

 ### Received Answer
 The ball is in the garden.
-Bob put the cup with the ball inside it down in the garden after he turned it upside down.
+Bob carried the cup with the ball inside from the living room to the bedroom, then turned the cup upside down in the bedroom and walked to the garden with the cup still upside down.
+When he put the cup down in the garden, the ball remained inside the cup and fell onto the ground in the garden.
 ***
 ### Reasoning 8
 A boy runs down the stairs in the morning and sees a tree in his living room, and some boxes under the tree.
 What day is it?